SCIInstitute/ShapeWorks/docs/studio/studio-data.md

 4. Now the newly defined cutting-plane constraint is active for the desired domain on the desired shape.
 This will show on the constraints panel.
 Now particles will not spread to the grayed out area.
 ![Plane 6](../img/studio/plane6.png){: width="300" }

+The constraints panel lists each plane's center and normal, and those values are editable.
+Type a new center or normal and the plane moves to match, which is the way to place a plane on exact coordinates rather than by clicking points on the surface.

 ## Defining Free-Form Constraints

 Follow the steps below to define free-form constraints on an existing project: